Mozuha/Portfolio/README.md

 ## Overview

 This is my portfolio page.
 The page design is significantly inspired by [this page](https://andrewborstein.com/ "Andrew Borstein's portfolio").
 This is a landing-page-only page, thus is simple and easy to follow the contents.
 Also, the page is responsive.
+Ocasionally working on performance improvements (SSG, dynamic import, Next Image, etc.)
 The contents are available in English and Japanese.

 Deployed on Vercel :point_right: [Portfolio](https://portfolio-mozuha.vercel.app/ 'Portfolio')